scott-kirk/scottkirk.dev/content/en/home/index.md

 headless: true
 ---

-A backend software developer that tinkers with game dev.
+A backend software developer that dabbles in game dev.